OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   *  27002 Control 5.9: Inventory of information and other associated assets.
 Gap: good coverage with the obvious particularity that technical data science details can be sensitive.
 As soon as this is identified, depending process such as security requirements, risk analysis and awarenss traing will take care of the threat.
 It starts with identifying this information as an asset.
   * See [OpenCRE on data classification and handling](https://www.opencre.org/cre/074-873).
 Gap: idem

+## 1.3 General technical contols

+* OVERSIGHT.
+Oversight of model behaviour by humans or business logic
+  Purpose:  detect unwanted model behaviour and correct or stop follow up of a model's decision.
+Note: unwanted model behaviour often cannot be completely specified.
+  Examples:
+  * Logic preventing the trunk of a car opening while the care is moving, even if the driver seems to ask so
+  * Asking the user for confirmation if a large number of emails is going to be sent by instruction of a model

 * DATAMINIMIZE.
 Remove or anonymize data fields or records that are not needed for the application, to prevent them from leaking.
 A special form of data minimization is to statistically analyse which records or fields in a trainset are superfluous to achieving sufficient performance, and then remove those (Datascience).

   Purpose: reduce the impact in case of an attack by reducing the amount of data that can leak.